 Wendy Case has performed all over the world as a chamber musician and recitalist.
 She is the founding violinist of the Brahms' Ghost Piano Trio and has collaborated with prestigious musicians such as David Finckel, Amir Eldan, Kirsten Docter, Soovin Kim, and performed in ensembles including the Blossom Festival (Cleveland Orchestra), and the Atlanta Symphony.
 Her passionate performances have been heard on NPR, in Carnegie Hall, the National Opera Center, the Kimmel Center, and Severance Hall.
 She studied at the University of Michigan, the Cleveland Institute of Music, and the Stony Brook University.
 Influential teachers include Andrew Jennings, Yehonatan Berick, Philip Setzer (Emerson Quartet), Soovin Kim, Hai Xin Wu, and William Preucil.

-Dr. Case currently serves on the music faculty of Berry College, Covenant College, and Chattanooga State.
+Dr. Case currently serves on the music faculty Youngstown State University and performs with the Dana Piano Trio.
+She has served previously on the faculty of Berry College, Covenant College, and Chattanooga State.
 She is the artistic director of the Scenic City Chamber Society and performs with the Tetris Duo, the Pitch Pipe Foundation, the Nashville Opera, and the Atlanta Symphony.
 Her current projects include several recording endeavors and a series of presentations on the interplay of advanced string technique and acoustical physics.
 In her free time, she enjoys hiking, painting, and spending time with friends.